The Power of Little Ideas

 A Low-Risk, High-Reward Approach to Innovation

 We tend to imagine innovation as slow, incremental change or else industry-shifting disruption.
 Yet for most companies, neither works.
-In The Power of Little Ideas, MIT Sloan professor David Robertson outlines a third way of innovation—actual working strategies for world-class companies that build on his co-authored, groundbreaking study of Lego’s rise from near-bankruptcy, Robertson shows us the organizational practices that lead to sustained innovation.
+In The Power of Little Ideas, MIT Sloan professor David Robertson outlines a third way of innovation—actual working strategies for world-class companies.
+Building on his groundbreaking study of Lego’s rise from near-bankruptcy, Robertson shows us the organizational practices that lead to sustained innovation.

 “The story of how Lego came perilously close to disaster but then transformed itself into one of the most successful and innovative companies in the world serves both as an inspiration and an object lesson.”— Chris Anderson, author of The Long Tail

 David Robertson has devoted his life to innovation, having studied, taught, and practiced the art of organizational change throughout his career.
-In his book The Power of Little Ideas, Robertson argues for a ‘third way’ between slow, incremental change and radical disruption—a low-risk, high-reward strategy that calls for complementary innovations around a core product or service.
+In his book The Power of Little Ideas, Robertson argues for a ‘third way’ of innovation: something between slow, incremental change and radical disruption.
+Instead, he champions a low-risk, high-reward strategy that calls for complementary innovations around a core product or service.
 As he explains, companies like Gatorade, Wegman’s, Novo Nordisk, Lego, Victoria’s Secret, and others were either tired, second to market, challenged by tough competition, or on their way to becoming a commodity.
 But each were each able to expand and recover spectacularly by innovating around the box—creating ecosystems of products that made their central product or service irresistible to customers.
 Little Ideas is powerful, practical, cogent and necessary—and Robertson translates this transformative book into refreshingly useful keynotes.

 Today, Robertson is a Senior Lecturer at MIT Sloan School of Management, where he teaches Product Development and Digital Product Management.
 Previously, he was a Professor of Practice at the Wharton School, where he hosted the podcast Innovation Navigation, in addition to teaching.
 He was previously a LEGO Professor of Innovation and Technology Management at Switzerland’s Institute for Management Development (IMD), which received the #1 worldwide ranking by The Financial Times for its executive education programs.
-At IMD, he was Program Director for IMD’s largest program, the Program for Executive Development, and co-Director of the Making Business Sense of IT program, a joint program between IMD and MIT Sloan.
+Robertson currently serves as a consultant to companies on innovation and technology management issues.
+He holds a PhD from the MIT Sloan School.

 Today, companies are often caught between two ways of ‘doing’ innovation.
 The first involves the incremental improvement of existing products, or simply spinning out another variant—but that rarely means breakthrough success.
 And the second means a radical, revolutionary disruption of your entire industry.
 But while thrilling, this is of course high-cost, high-risk, and rarely applicable for most organizations.